A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Introduction

 More fundamentally, the projection of high-dimensional molecular motion onto a single reduced coordinate can introduce residual memory effects and incomplete separation of time scales, especially in heterogeneous environments such as membranes.\cite{ChipotComer2016,GhyselsRoet2021,VervustZhang2023} As a result, diffusivity estimates may depend on lag time or on the operational definition of the reduced dynamics, reflecting deviations from an idealized memoryless Smoluchowski description.
-In many applications, however, the primary goal is not to resolve such non-Markovian effects explicitly, but to obtain an effective diffusivity that reproduces the transport statistics most relevant to the process of interest.
+In many applications, however, the primary goal is not to resolve non-Markovian effects explicitly, but to construct an effective diffusive description that reproduces the transport observables of interest.
+Such a description may remain accurate for these observables even if the Markovian approximation breaks down in parts of the system.

 Here, we introduce a residence-time approach (RTA) for estimating position-dependent diffusivities from biased MD simulations.
 The central idea is to determine $D(z)$ from mean first-exit times out of predefined spatial intervals along a transport collective variable (CV) $z$.
-In the present work, the method is formulated for trajectory segments in which the effective drift along the CV is negligible, a regime realized using adaptive biasing force (ABF) simulations.
+Similar to previous approaches based on Bayesian inference and local displacement statistics,\cite{ComerChipot2013,Nagai2020PositiondependentDiffusion,Kikkawa2026LocalDiffusion} the present method is formulated for trajectory segments in which the effective drift along the CV is negligible.
+In principle, such a drift-free regime can be realized using any enhanced-sampling method that provides an estimate of the underlying free-energy profile or mean force, allowing a compensating bias to flatten the effective free-energy landscape.
+In the present work, we employ adaptive biasing force (ABF) simulations, for which this condition arises naturally as the estimated mean force converges, providing a convenient transition from free-energy to diffusivity estimation.

-This estimator has several practical advantages.
-It does not require harmonic confinement or dedicated restrained simulations, avoids numerical integration or extrapolation of noisy time-correlation functions, and does not rely on lag-time scans or assumed functional forms for $D(z)$.
-The method is straightforward to implement, computationally efficient, and naturally combined with blocking analysis to obtain statistically consistent uncertainty estimates.
+Our estimator is designed to avoid several practical limitations of established fluctuation-based approaches.
+It does not require harmonic confinement or dedicated restrained simulations, and it avoids numerical integration or extrapolation of noisy time-correlation functions.\cite{WoolfRoux1994,Hummer2005,GaalswykAwoonorWilliams2016} Instead, it determines local diffusivities directly from residence-time statistics in an approximately drift-free landscape, making the method straightforward to implement and naturally compatible with blocking analysis for uncertainty estimation.